-Michelangelo, Raphael, Bembo, and Castiglione mention those banquets, reminiscent as the happiest moments in their lives.
+Michelangelo, Raphael, Bembo, and Castiglione mention those banquets, reminiscent of the happiest moments in their lives.
 In his garden, on the slope of the Capitol, overlooking the Trajan's Markets, were lemon trees, as well as sculpted nymphs and sarcophagi, according to the Roman tradition.
-There was also a shaddy grotto with a fountain and an inscription that invited to drink, to wash and keep your mouth shut.
-I doubt, however, that the talkative guests had stuck to the last rule, unless they preferred to write verses sitting under the trees, as was usual in the Renaissance.
+There was also a shady grotto with a fountain and an inscription that invited to drink, to wash and keep your mouth shut.
+I doubt, however, that the talkative guests had stuck to the last rule unless they preferred to write verses sitting under the trees, as was usual in the Renaissance.

 Papal Rome, pagan Rome, Mussolini...
 The Eternal City on which the golden hues of the setting sun shine, contemplated from a terrace, sparks a unique emotion.

-The e-book FEELING ROME, illustrated with colour images, is available on:
+The eΒook FEELING ROME, illustrated with colour images, is available on:

 Αmazon Kindle: http://www.amazon.com/dp/B00KCZ7QXC